(c) 2024 PillSync.com

 • For patients unable to swallow capsules, advise patients and caregivers that the contents of ZOKINVY can be mixed with Ora Blend SF or Ora-Plus.
 For patients unable to access or tolerate Ora Blend SF or Ora-Plus, the contents of ZOKINVY can be mixed with orange juice or applesauce.
 Advise patients not to mix the contents of ZOKINVY with juice containing grapefruit or Seville oranges.
 Advise patients and caregivers that the mixture must be prepared fresh for each dose and taken within approximately 10 minutes of mixing.

 • Advise patients and caregivers to read and carefully follow the instructions for administering the capsule contents in Ora Blend SF, Ora-Plus, orange juice or applesauce [see Instructions for Use].
-Advise patient and caregivers to call their healthcare provider or pharmacist if they have any questions.
+Advise patients and caregivers to call their healthcare provider or pharmacist if they have any questions.

 Gastrointestinal Adverse Reactions [see Dosage and Administration (2.2), Adverse Reactions (6.1)] Inform patients and caregivers that gastrointestinal adverse reactions are common with ZOKINVY.
 These include, but are not limited to, vomiting, diarrhea, and nausea.
 Advise patients and caregivers to contact their healthcare provider if these adverse reactions persist.